thinger-io/Docs/console/README.md

 <img src="assets/deviceEdit.png" width="100%">
 </p>

- If you need to change the name or it es necessary to delete the device, it is possible to delete the hole configuration of the device selecting it into the device tab and clicking on the "Delete" button.
+ If you need to change the name or it is necessary to delete the device, it is possible to delete the hole configuration of the device selecting it into the device tab and clicking on the "Delete" button.